crocs-muni/usable-cert-validation/_guides/openssl_cert-transparency.md

 {:.text-danger}

-## Alternative: Validate each SCT item from SCT list separately
+## Alternative: Validate each SCT item from the SCT list separately

 An alternative to validating the entire SCT list at once is to validate each SCT from the SCT list separately and one at a time.
 In case of validation failure, it is possible to examine the exact reason why the validation failed.